-The Rhodes - Datca service was operated by Dodecanese Flying Dolphins, Dodekanisos Seaways & Sea Service.
+The Rhodes - Datca service is operated by Dodecanese Flying Dolphins, Dodekanisos Seaways & Sea Service.

-Though this ferry service is not currently available, as a large scale ferry ticket comparison website working with most ferry companies we are able to offer you alternative ferry crossings running from Dodecanese Islands,Greece or to Turkey which are shown below.
+Though this ferry service is not currently available with Direct Ferries, as a large scale ferry ticket comparison website working with most ferry companies we are able to offer you alternative ferry crossings running from Dodecanese Islands,Greece or to Turkey which are shown below.

 Either click on the links below for further information or select from the menu to the left to compare fares, schedules and book your ferry tickets now.

 Ferries from 2877 routes and 692 ports worldwide